lemkis/js_recap/typescript.md

 ```
 In this case ts guesses that `a:string = "string"`.
 # Type erasure
 Notice that js cannot execute ts with type annotations.
-To solve this ts needs compiles to erase types.
+To solve this ts needs compilation to erase types.
 E.g. ts on our (corrected) example produces
 ```javascript
 "use strict";
 function greet(person, date) {